amiralee97/unplugged-retreat/README.md

 Users can navigate to the website using the following URL: **[https://amiralee97.github.io/unplugged-retreat/](https://amiralee97.github.io/unplugged-retreat/)**

 From there, they can explore the different pages of the website by clicking on the links in the navigation bar.
-The carousel slider can be controlled by clicking on the arrow buttons or the dots at the bottom of the slider.

 ## **Contributions**